 The hospitality industry is vital to California’s economy.
 As the industry grows, there is an increasing demand for an educated workforce.
-The Hospitality Management Education Initiative (HMEI) works with key hospitality leaders and 14 CSU campuses to prepare students for meaningful careers in one of California’s largest industries.
-In 2011, the CSU granted 95% of all Hospitality and Tourism Management degrees in the state.
+The Hospitality & Tourism Management Education Initiative (HTMEI) works with key hospitality leaders and 14 CSU campuses to prepare students for meaningful careers in one of California’s largest industries.
+In 2014, the CSU granted 96% of all Hospitality and Tourism Management degrees in the state.
 Our mission: to promote and elevate hospitality and tourism management education and provide a global workforce in California and worldwide.

-CSU hospitality management programs are committed to training students to be stewards of the environment and the community.
+CSU hospitality and tourism management programs are committed to training students to be stewards of the environment and the community.
 The Briefing on Ecotourism and Sustainability in CSU Hospitality Management Campuses provides a comprehensive summary of the work being done in these important areas including research, curriculum, initiatives and activities.